eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/chartbox.rst

 The data presented in the chartbox will keep updating with the same time interval independently of the play status.

-To pause the real time update of the time axis, click on the Real-Time menu or on the |play|/|pause| button placed on the right side of the chart.
+To pause the real time update of the time axis, click on the Real-Time menu or on the |play|/|pause| button placed on the right side of the chart, or set the axes to a specific value with the :ref:`chartbox_chart_menu_set_axes` button.